 The TCU graduate program in history connects students with an outstanding and dedicated faculty and a program of study and research that can be tailored to meet their particular interests.

 The department offers the MA and Ph.D. degrees with specializations in U.S. and Latin American history.
 The department’s Graduate Guide offers applicants a detailed view of how the TCU program works.
+The History Graduate Committee considers applications during the spring semester.
+Applicants must submit their materials before February 1.
+Late applications will not be accepted.

 Master of Arts in History